What is RECA?

 RECA is a bipartisan program established in 1990 that provides partial restitution for the devastating health impacts of radiation exposure from U.S. nuclear weapons testing and production.
 The U.S. government bears responsibility for the downwinders, uranium workers, and atomic veterans whose lives and health were sacrificed for our national security.

 We know from scientific studies and first-hand accounts that currently, RECA does not go far enough.
-Highly irradiated places such as Idaho, Montana, and Guam were left out, and victims of the world’s first nuclear test in New Mexico were never eligible for compensation.
-In addition, many categories of uranium miners have never been eligible.
+Though RECA was significantly expanded in 2025, highly irradiated places such as Montana, Colorado and Guam were left out, and many victims of nuclear production and waste storage have never been included.

 Photo: Tony Hood, uranium miner from Red Water Pond Road Community, Navajo Nation

-Thanks to the tireless work of impacted communities, Senator Crapo (R-ID), Senator Lujan (D-NM), and Senator Hawley (R-MO) have introduced S. 3853, the Radiation Exposure Compensation Reauthorization Act.
+Thanks to the tireless work of impacted communities, Senator Crapo (R-ID), Senator Lujan (D-NM), and Senator Hawley (R-MO) introduced S. 3853, the Radiation Exposure Compensation Reauthorization Act, in 2024.

-Their proposal would strengthen RECA and better cover those harmed by:
+Their proposal would have strengthened RECA and better cover those harmed by:

 • Extending RECA by 6 years;